-As restrictions ended in England from 19 July 2021, we would urge those visiting the county to continue to be cautious.
-All of Durham’s group-friendly businesses have been hard at work to ensure you have a safe and enjoyable visit.
+As restrictions ended in England from 19 July 2021, we would urge those attending the conference to be cautious.
+The conference organisers, Durham University, and all of Durham’s businesses have been hard at work to ensure you have a safe and enjoyable visit.
 Ongoing advice related to the coronavirus outbreak will be shared on https://www.thisisdurham.com/discover-durham/know-before-you-go

 Full details of the Coronavirus guidance (what you can and cannot do) can be found on the UK Government’s website: https://www.gov.uk/guidance/living-safely-with-respiratory-infections-including-covid-19

 You can reduce the risk of catching and passing on COVID-19 by: